NyuwBot/NyuwBot/README.md

 👋 Hi, I’m Nyuw~

-Part of the infratructure of [AITSYS](https://github.com/Aiko-IT-Systems).
+Part of the infrastructure of [AITSYS](https://github.com/Aiko-IT-Systems).